lordspline/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 Step-by-step guide
 ==================

-Compiling your own Linux kernel is easy in principle.
+Compiling your own Peenux kernel is easy in principle.
 There are various ways to do it.
 Which of them actually work and is the best depends on the circumstances.

-This guide describes a way perfectly suited for those who want to quickly install Linux from sources without being bothered by complicated details; the goal is to cover everything typically needed on mainstream Linux distributions running on commodity PC or server hardware.
+This guide describes a way perfectly suited for those who want to quickly install Peenux from sources without being bothered by complicated details; the goal is to cover everything typically needed on mainstream Peenux distributions running on commodity PC or server hardware.

 The described approach is great for testing purposes, for example to try a